Ruach/ruach.github.io/_posts/coherency.markdown

 delivered to the XBar,
 it can figure out which entity send the snoop request so that the response packet can be delivered to that entity.

+## Generic way to handle snoop request on the cache
+When the forwardTiming is invoked, it delivers the snoop packets to the connected end points, which would be the caches.
+As a result, the recvTimingSnoopReq function of each cache unit connected to the XBar will be executed.

 ```cpp
 1199 void